minima-global/minidocs/docs/runanode/mac.md

 # Mac

-## How to download and Install Minima on your Mac
+## How to download and install Minima on your Mac
 These instructions will set Minima up as a service on your Mac, so that it can run in the background without having to keep your Terminal open.

 1. If you have not run Minima before, please ensure you have the latest version of Java installed https://java.com/en/